 The bigger picture

-This has never happened with elephants.
+Elephants have never been domesticated or genetically adapted to living in captivity.
+Domestication means that human selectively breeds the species, to guide their evolution by honing desired traits and eradicating unwanted characteristics (Driscoll et al., 2009).
+This never happened with elephants.
 Captive elephants are tamed wild animals in full possession of their unpredictable temperament and behaviour.
-If we use elephants for entertainment we have to accept the fact that human-elephant interaction will always have a negative impact on elephants, especially when a high level of interaction with people is demanded of the animals.
+If we use elephants for entertainment, we have to accept the fact that human-elephant interaction will always have a negative impact on elephants, especially when a high level of interaction with people is demanded.

-Sponsor animalfriendly tourism by bike in Thailand!
-Our annual biketour in the beautiful Thai jungle will be held at 4th and 5th of Februari 2017
+Sponsor wild elephant conservation by bike in Thailand!
+Our annual bike tour in the beautiful Thai jungle will be held at 6th and 7th of January 2018

 Look for more information on page Bike for Elephants